arialdomartini/private-ethereum/docs/making-transactions.md

 }
 ```

+Notice how some of the values that were unset before the mining process now do have a value: namely, `blockHash`, `blockNumber` and `transactionIndex`.

-Let's see which transactions are included in the hash referenced in the transaction as `blockHash`:
+Let's see which other transactions have been included in the block referenced in the transaction as `blockHash`:

 ```javascript
 > eth.getBlock(eth.getTransaction(transaction).blockHash).transactions